Information for QTEM students joining us from partner institutions in 2020/21 or 2021/22

 Teaching will take place during the term dates below:

 For the Summer Term, the modules are block taught, which means each module is taught either across one or two weeks.
 This means you may have weeks during the term that you are not undertaking any face to face study.
 The total face to face study for the Summer Term will be four weeks.
-We will be running an induction for students in the week beginning Monday 20th April, and all students will need to be on campus until the end of the term for the Business in Practice module, so we would recommend that students are resident in the UK for the duration of the Summer Term.
+However, we will be running an induction for students in the week beginning Monday 26 April 2021/ 25 April 2022, and all students will need to be on campus until the end of the term for the Business in Practice module, so we would recommend that students are resident in the UK for the duration of the Summer Term.
 The Summer Term modules do not have exams.

 WBS Academic Programme Structure